-You can always use this business name on anywhere, including advertising and marketing materials.
-Please note that a corporation carrying on business under a registered business name must set out both the registered business name and the corporate name on all contracts, negotiable instruments, invoices, orders, etc. involving goods or services provided by the corporation.
+You can always use this corporate name on anything, including advertising and marketing materials.
+Please note that a corporation carrying on business under a registered business name must set out both the registered business name and the corporate name on all contracts, negotiable instruments, invoices, orders, etc., involving goods or services provided by the corporation.

 Extra Provincial Registration